Clinical-Genomics/chanjo2/docs/usage/sample-coverage.md

 ## Coverage queries on d4 files or data contained in the database

 Chanjo2 can be used to quickly access average coverage depth statistics for an interval from a list of genomic intervals on a custom d4 coverage file.
-Additionally, samples stored in the database contain the location of d4 files on disk or on a remote server.
-For this reason, it is possible to retrieve coverage statistics relative to one or more samples by specifying their name (or the case name).

 ### Coverage completeness